In the world of soccer, we often hear about coaches and managers. But the differences between them aren’t always clear.

-Here, we’ll outline the roles of each before highlighting the differences in them, plus some special examples.
+Here, we’ll outline the roles of each before highlighting the differences between them, plus some special examples.

 What does a soccer coach do?

 A soccer coach develops the skill and fitness of the players.
-They plan and lead training sessions, focusing on different areas of the game.
+They plan and lead training sessions, focusing on different game areas.

 A soccer coach will take the players through drills in training.
-Their aim is to improve the players and the team as a whole.
+They aim to improve the players and the team as a whole.
 Work can be done on technique, fitness, and tactics.

 - For example, Aron Hyde is the goalkeeper coach for the USA Men’s National Team.
-It’s his job to use his expertise to develop the goalkeepers in the team and make them better.
+It’s his job to use his expertise to develop the team’s goalkeepers and improve them.